Bilam and the Donkey

 8) Of what significance is it that Bilam’s leg was crushed?

-Maimonides states (Guide for the Perplexed, Book II, chap.
+Maimonides states (Guide for the Perplexed, book II, chap.
 XLII) that every case in Scripture where we find an angel appearing or talking, the entire account is describing a vision, and not an actual physical event.
 The event didn’t take place in physical reality, but in a person’s mind.
 This being the case, this entire story must be interpreted in this light, according to Maimonides.
 This is a parable for a conflict with which Bilam was struggling.

 If we refer to the events leading up to Bilam riding on the donkey, we see that Bilam comes off appearing as a true follower of God.
 But with a closer look, his true nature is seen.
 He was asked to curse the Jews.
 God told him he could not.
 The fact that Bilam (during the account of the second messengers) requests from God again to know whether he can curse the Jews shows that he wanted to curse them.
 That’s why he said, “God has restrained me from cursing.”
 Meaning that he really desired to curse, but God prevented him.

 This desire to curse the Jews awoke in Bilam a strong conflict.
 On the one hand, he desired the destruction of the Jewish people.
-On the other hand, he knew that God blessed them.
+On the other hand, he knew that God blessed the Jews.
 Bilam was well aware that God’s establishment of His Providence over the Jews was due to our forefather’s perfection.
-Abraham’s self-realization of the absurdity of idolatry, his conclusion of the reality of monotheism and the Oneness of God secured this treaty of God’s Providence.
+Abraham’s self-realization of the absurdity of idolatry, his conclusion of the reality of monotheism and the oneness of God secured this treaty of God’s Providence.
 With this knowledge, Bilam was greatly troubled as to which path to follow, namely 1) his desire for the destruction of the Jews, or 2) the word of God.
 This entire account is a parable of his conflict.

 Interpreting the elements of this story as representing psychological phenomena, the story’s real meaning can be explained.